 Q. What happens after I enroll?

-A. After we process your enrollment, we will send you an invitation to our family website where you can view your online enrollment booklet.
+A. After we process your enrollment, one of our enrollment counselors will meet with you to review your application and give you a tour of our family website where you can view your online enrollment booklet.
 This online booklet contains information for planning your year, sample schedules, grading information, subject rubrics, academic policies, report cards, elective credit worksheets, testing and college preparation information, book lists, and other information to help you get started.
 On the family site you can download entrance assessments for each student you have enrolled in our program.
 Once your children have taken these assessments, you will send them to your consultant who will review them and schedule your first consultation.
 During this consultation your consultant will help you to prepare your curriculum for the upcoming school year.

 Q. Are your fees per child or per family?